Join our Virtual Open House on Aug 14 | 7PM EST

 Applicants whose native language is not English and who have obtained a bachelor’s degree in a language of instruction other than English must prove proficiency in one of the following ways:

-• Proof of obtaining a bachelor’s or first professional degree where English is the language of instruction.
+• Proof of obtaining a bachelor’s or first professional degree where English is the language of instruction

 • Confirmation of an official Test of English as a Foreign Language (TOEFL) score of 95 (Internet-based version).

-• Confirmation of a Canadian Language Benchmark (CLB) overall score of 9 with no component below 9.
+• Confirmation of a Canadian Language Benchmark (CLB) overall score of 9 (No component score below 8).

 • Confirmation of a Canadian Test of English for Scholars and Trainees (CanTest) with a minimum overall bandwidth of 4.5.